University-of-Colorado-Anschutz/ETL/README.md

-# ETL This assignment a real-world Clincial Data Scientists' task.
+# Assignment on ETL: A real-world Clinical Data Scientists' task.

-Create an ETL Process to Transform a MIMIC-III Table to OMOP
+Create an ETL Process to Transform MIMIC-III tables to relevant OMOP tables.

 This is a real-world process of translating Clinical Data across different data models.